not-forest/rpi-fan-driver/README.md

 The value must be a `u8` written in decimal format.
 The first 5 bits of which, represent the address of the available pin, while the remaining 3 bits indicate the PWM mode.

 - The PWM mode `0b000` corresponds to an adaptive PWM mode, which dynamically adjusts the PWM value based on the CPU load.
+This mode is reserved for future use from a user level application.
 - Conversely, `0b111` signifies PWM_OFF.
 - Values in between represent static PWM signal duty cycle values calculated in percentages.